Busia District

 Busia District is a district in the Eastern region of Uganda.

 Location

-Busia District borders Tororo District to the north, Busia County, Kenya to the east, [Namyingo] to the south, and to the south-west, and Bugiri District to the west.
+Busia District borders Tororo District to the north, Busia County, Kenya to the east, Namayingo District to the south, and to the south-west, and Bugiri District to the west.
 Busia, Uganda, the site of the district headquarters, is approximately 35 km by road south of Tororo, the nearest large town.

 Population

-During the 1991 national population census, the population in the district was estimated at 163,600.
+At the 1991 national population census, the population in the district was estimated at 163,600.
 In 2002, the national census estimated the population at 225,000.
-In 2012, the mid-year population of was estimated at 297,600.
+In 2012, the mid-year population was estimated at 297,600.

 Notable people

 Notable people from Busia District include: